cybercongress/cybernomics/bostrom/README.md

 ## Conclusions

-1. The model allowed us to determine the parameters of inflation with a target of a 90% increase in boot supply relative to genesis over 10 years.
+1. The model allowed us to determine the parameters of inflation with a target of a 90% increase in BOOT supply relative to its genesis over a period of 10 years.

    ![BOOT Supply and Inflation Rate](images/boot_supply.png)

-2. The model made it possible to predict the monthly growth of the validator's profitability from 1 ether to 15 over 10 years.
+2. The model made it possible to predict the monthly growth of the validator's profitability from 1 ETH to 15 over a period of 10 years.

    ![Validators Revenue](images/validators_revenue.png)

-3. The model made it possible to define the parameters of investmint and halving on the basis of the assumption that the demand for cyberlinks will exceed supply in 2.5 years, and therefore the need for creating сyberlinks will significantly exceed the capabilities of the system and ensure the growth of V token relative to BOOT.
+3. The model made it possible to define the parameters of investmint and halving on the basis of the assumption that the demand for cyberlinks will exceed supply in 2.5 years, and therefore the need for creating Cyberlinks will significantly exceed the capabilities of the system and ensure the growth of V token relative to BOOT.
-   The following parameters proposed:
+   The following parameters are proposed:

    - `ampere_base_halving_period` `(547)`
    - `volt_base_halving_period` `(547)`